Cynthia Doerner

-Cynthia Doerner (née Sieler) (born 11 February 1951) is an Australian former international tennis player.
-She competed in the Australian Open seven times, thrice as Cynthia Sieler (1968, 1970 and 1971) and four times as Cynthia Doerner, from 1973 to 1979.
+Cynthia Doerner (née Sieler; born 11 February 1951) is an Australian former international tennis player and coach.
+She achieved a career-high singles ranking of world No. 15, and won five singles titles.

+She competed in the Australian Open seven times, thrice as Cynthia Sieler (1968, 1970, and 1971) and four times as Cynthia Doerner, from 1973 to 1979.

-Her career singles highlights include winning the Connaught Hard Court Championships in 1972, the New York Invitational in 1975, the Surrey Grass Court Championships in 1979.
+Her career singles highlights include winning the Connaught Hard Court Championships in 1972, the New York Invitational in 1975, and the Surrey Grass Court Championships in 1979.
+Her career highlights also include reaching the 1979 Australian Open singles quarterfinals, winning the 1976 Canadian Open doubles title with Janet Newberry, and reaching the 1977 French Open doubles semifinals.
+She also competed in World TeamTennis for the Houston E-Z Riders with her husband, Peter Doerner.